antkeeper/antkeeper-source/CONTRIBUTING.md

 ## Contributing Code

-If you have written code that fixes a bug or provides new funtionality, please [open a pull request](https://git.antkeeper.com/antkeeper/source/pulls) on Antkeeper Git.
+If you have written code that fixes a bug or provides new functionality, please [open a pull request](https://git.antkeeper.com/antkeeper/source/pulls) on Antkeeper Git.

 ### Coding Conventions